StoneStepsInc/fit/README.md

 Current source compiles on Linux, but very little testing was done to verify the results.

-A fwe development packages need to be installed (e.g. `sqlite-devel` on Fedora).
+A few development packages need to be installed (e.g. `sqlite-devel` on Fedora).
 See Docker files in `devops` for a list of packages required to build on various Linux flavors.

 Libraries that are not available as development packages can be obtained with `get-*` scripts from the `devops` directory, such as `devops/get-isa-l_crypto`.

-Linux time stamps will appear as negative values in the SQLite database and it is not clear at this point how they are computed.

-Time stamps can be shown around the actual file modification time by adding `6437646000`, but it appears that this does not include some of time zone adjustments.

 ## License